thuthuat/RobinRadic.github.io/_posts/2014-12-30-linux-from-scratch.md

 ./6-build.sh 67-linux-api
 ./6-build.sh 68-man-pages
 ./6-build.sh 69-glibc

+# Verify the output for the following command carefully.
 ./6-build.sh 610-adjust

+# The following commands may be combined
 ./6-build.sh 611-zlib
 ./6-build.sh 612-file
 ./6-build.sh 613-binutils
 ./6-build.sh 614-gmp
 ./6-build.sh 615-mpfr
 ./6-build.sh 616-mpc

+# This one will take especially long, > 20 minutes on my system.
+# When almost completed, it'll prompt providing a link
+# compare the results by following the instructions
+# Afterwards, continue and make sure everything is correct
 ./6-build.sh 617-gcc

+# The following commands may be combined
 ./6-build.sh 618-bzip2
 ./6-build.sh 619-pkg-config
 ./6-build.sh 620-ncurses